 While we may not have been aware of the dangers of plastics while growing up, the current generation of children are more in-touch with the dangers of pollution than any preceding it.
-This is largely attributed to David Attenborough’s work with Blue Planet II, but there’s also increasing societal pressure to find a solution to this problem – pressure that was made clear by the introduction of the supermarket carrier bag tariff.
+This is largely attributed to David Attenborough’s work, but there’s also increasing societal pressure to find a solution to this problem – pressure that was made clear by the introduction of the supermarket carrier bag tariff.

 Children look to us to lead by example.
 Let’s try to set a good one.

 Is Plastic-Free Possible?

 How can we set a great example in the classroom?
 Is it possible?

 Unfortunately, a lot of plastic use in modern classrooms is largely unavoidable.
 Point your finger anywhere in the classroom, and you’ll probably find plastics used in one way or another.
 Across the entire school grounds, you’ll find plastic chairs and furniture.
 However, there are other ways we can avoid plastic waste:

 - Try reusable clear plastic pouches to display classroom rules and students’ work, rather than laminating it.

 - Hold a Plastic Bag Amnesty for both students and staff.
 Rather than going straight to landfill, these can be reused in your art and textiles classrooms for a variety of projects.
 (The sturdier ones are also great to carry your marking in!).

 - Foster children’s creativity by asking them to find more environmentally friendly (and hygienic!) ways to replace the clingfilm and tinfoil their lunches are wrapped in.